 Making the most of travel loyalty programs

-There are a variety of airline loyalty programs available that allow you to earn points for flying with a specific carrier or purchasing goods or services from its affiliated partners.
+There are a variety of airline loyalty programs available that allow you to earn frequent flyer points for flying with a specific carrier or purchasing goods or services from its affiliated partners.
 To maximise the amount of points earned, choose an airline that best reflects your travel needs – including departure points, flight network and timetables.
 Try to book your flights with this airline and take advantage of their affiliated airline partners to earn points across a global flight network.
 Usually, the higher the cabin class and higher your membership status, the more points you'll earn.

 Today, points are earned on the ground too with affiliated partners or through credit card loyalty programs linked to an airline or travel partner.
 This means you can earn points on a variety of everyday purchases.
 Points can be redeemed for a wide range of travel benefits and increasingly non-travel related goods and services as well.

 |Qantas Airlines - International||QF|